slusarsu/filament-blog/README.md

 - Permissions

 ### For developer
-- helpers files with functions
+- helpers files with functions in app/Adm/Helpers
 - template system in blade
 - translations
 - own template settings
 - own template functions
 - routes for taxonomy and content in routes/adm.php
-- services for in app/Adm/Services
+- services in app/Adm/Services

 Almost all files of Adm cms stored in app/Adm